-Our Farm is set on a hillside and when you’re at the top you can see nothing but lavender and breathtaking views for miles.We initially planted five varieties of English lavender (Lavandula angustifolia); and we have planted more each year including a few French lavenders (Lavandins) in the flower beds around the barn and along the drive.
+Our Farm is set on a hillside and when you’re at the top you can see nothing but lavender and breathtaking mountain views for miles.We initially planted five varieties of English lavender (Lavandula angustifolia); and we have planted more each year including a few French lavenders (Lavandins) in the flower beds around the barn and along the drive.
 The neat rows of English lavender have different appearances at various times of the year; sometimes they’re silvery, others they’re bright green and then of course purple and blue; but they always look quite spectacular.
 We usually start seeing purple in the field in late May but the predominant color then is still the green foliage.
 As we move into June the purple wash gains traction and the dusting of purple moves from the tops of the stems down to the ground as a riot of color dominates into the middle of June.
 From mid June until the middle of July the color of all of our plants is striking.
 From the middle of July until the end of the month the color becomes gradually more muted until the end of July.
-We open in June and July because those are the flowering months but the strongest color is usually found in late June.
+We open in June and July because those are the flowering months but the strongest color is usually found in late June and early July.
 Harvesting our lavender takes hundreds of woman-hours.
 It is for that reason that we begin harvesting as early as we can and sometimes we harvest the first culinary lavender just before our first festival.
 The harvest continues through the summer months with a large push at the end of July to get the harvest in before the color turns to a more muted purple.